Kaggle/kaggle-api/documentation/tutorials.md

     ```
     *   Replace `<competition-name>` with the name of the competition you want to participate in.

-3.  **Create a Kernel.**
+3.  **Create a Notebook.**

-    *   Next, you need to create a kernel to work on your submission.
-A kernel is a computational environment that you can use to write and run your code.
-You can create a new kernel on the Kaggle website or by using the `kaggle kernels init` command.
+    *   Next, you need to create a Kaggle Notebook to work on your submission.
+A Kaggle Notebook contains the code and environment settings for Kaggle to run and evaluate your submission.
+Follow the tutorial on [Creating / Updating Notebooks](https://github.com/Kaggle/kaggle-api/blob/main/documentation/tutorials.md#tutorial-update-a-kernel-notebook) if you're not sure how to do this.

 4.  **Write Your Code.**

     *   Now it's time to write your code!
-You can use any programming language or framework that you are comfortable with.
+You can use any programming language or framework that is supported by Kaggle.
 The goal is to create a model that can make predictions on the test set.

 5.  **Submit Your Prediction.**

     *   Once you are happy with your model, you can submit your prediction to the competition.
 You can do this using the `kaggle competitions submit` command:
     ```bash
-    kaggle competitions submit -c <competition-name> -f <submission-file> -m <message>
+    kaggle competitions submit -c <competition-name> -k <username>/<notebook-slug> -m <message>
     ```
-    *   Replace `<competition-name>` with the name of the competition, `<submission-file>` with the path to your submission file, and `<message>` with a brief description of your submission.
+    *   Replace `<competition-name>` with the name of the competition, `<username>/<notebook-slug>` with the identifier of your notebook, and `<message>` with a brief description of your submission.

 6.  **Check Your Score.**

     *   After you have submitted your prediction, you can check your score on the competition leaderboard.
 The leaderboard shows the scores of all the participants in the competition.

-That's it!
-You have now successfully submitted to a code competition on Kaggle.
+You can download the leaderboard using the `kaggle competitions leaderboard` command:
+    ```bash
+    kaggle competitions leaderboard <competition-name>
+    ```